1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 “Creation of a system of productive Soviet plant breeding 'would have been impossible 'without this work.
 In his address to the 1936 session of the LAAAS, Vavilov described vividly and convincingly the theoretical and practical significance of this trend in the field of Soviet selection and plant breeding founded by him” (Medvedev and Lerner, p.
 41)

-“Lysenko and his group at that period showed only two sensational achievements: vernalization and summer planting of potatoes” (Medvedev and Lerner, p.
+“[[Lysenko]] and his group at that period showed only two sensational achievements: vernalization and summer planting of potatoes” (Medvedev and Lerner, p.
 43)

 “..
 I repeat for clarity: Darwinists are for and not against genetics; Darwinists are not against genetics, but they are against the fascist distortion of genetics and fascist utilization of genetics for political aims,”  (Medvedev and Lerner, p.
 50)